Welcome to the Pack, 2022 Class of Centennial Scholars!

-We are delighted to introduce you to the 2018 class of Centennial Scholarship recipients.
-The Centennial Scholarship program was established by the North Carolina Textile Foundation (NCTF) in 1999 as a part of the College of Textiles’ Centennial Celebration.
+We are delighted to introduce you to the 2022 class of Centennial Scholarship recipients.
+The Centennial Scholarship program was established by the North Carolina Textile Foundation (NCTF) in 1999 as a part of the Wilson College of Textiles’ Centennial Celebration.
 The Centennial Scholarship provides each student a minimum of $15,000 per year for four years.
 These scholarships are awarded to incoming freshmen on the basis of academic achievement in high school, proven and potential leadership qualities, extracurricular activities and unique life experiences.

 The scholarship also provides $7,500 as a special enrichment fund that may be used for study abroad, leadership programs, career explorations or other approved enrichment activities.

 This year’s group of scholars is comprised of artists, athletes, actors, musicians, community leaders and volunteers.
 They have all worked hard to get here and they all want to make the world a better place.
-We are thrilled to welcome them as members of the College of Textiles family.
+We are thrilled to welcome them as members of the Wilson College of Textiles family.

 Learn more about the Centennial Scholarship program and all of our scholarship opportunities.
-The College of Textiles is proud to say we have the largest per-student college-based scholarship program at NC State.
+The Wilson College of Textiles is proud to say we have the largest per-student college-based scholarship program at NC State.

 Molly Pruett is from Asheville, North Carolina, and graduated from Martin L. Nesbitt, Jr. Discovery Academy.
 She has been awarded the Unifi Centennial Scholarship and is studying Polymer and Color Chemistry.

 “The Centennial Scholarship provides me the freedom and resources to achieve all my goals during my college experience,” she said.
 “I am specifically looking forward to the development programs and group of friends offered to me.”

 She learned about the Wilson College of Textiles through an interest meeting at her high school and decided to attend after participating in the Summer Textile Exploration Program (STEP).